 A financial spring cleaning is a good time to review your priorities and how you’re implementing them in your financial plan.

 Maybe you’ve been trying the envelope method but you’re feeling too constrained.

 Or you’re going strong with YNAB but find yourself annoyed at having to figure out how to record that Amazon order that got split into three separate charges (I feel your pain).

-All of these are signs that you may be using the wrong method.
+All of these are signs that you may be using the wrong budgeting method.

-Here are a few budget methods you can try out if your current method isn’t working for you.
+Here are a few budget methods you can try out if your current one isn’t working for you.